Call for Awards Nominations

 Up to 1976 known as the Spacecraft Design Award, the Space Systems Award is now presented to recognize outstanding achievements in the architecture, analysis, design, and implementation of space systems.
 This annual award will be presented at AIAA ASCEND.
 Nomination Deadline: 1 February

 Approved by the Board of Directors in 1987, the von Braun Award for Excellence in Space Program Management gives national recognition to an individual(s) for outstanding contributions in the management of a significant space or space-related program or project.
 The award honors Dr. Wernher von Braun, who was one of the world's first and foremost rocket engineers and a leading authority on space travel.
-This annual award will be presented at the AIAA Propulsion and Energy Forum in August 2019.
+This annual award will be presented at the AIAA ASCEND.
 Nomination Deadline: 1 February